Mike-ops273/sysadmin/vscode_setup/readme.md

 - run: `sudo zsh ./install-script.sh` in a terminal window.
 - the `--force` flag is used to avoid all prompts and will install the latest verion of an extension.
 - `--disable-extensions` will disable all extensions so that VSCode doesn't become sluggish.
+Manually turn them on when you use them.
 - `--list-extensions` will list all installed extensions to the terminal.

 Happy scripting and fine tuning :grin: